fpinzn/fpinzn.github.io/portfolio.md

 I worked there until July 2014.
 As a cofounder I worked on lots of different things: coding both frontend and backend, designing UI, documents and presentations, raising capital and whatnot.

-The checkout displayed before is one of the projects I feel proudest of.
+The checkout displayed before is one of the assets I feel proudest of.
 The final version weighted less than 300kB, and even the font files were optimized to keep only the used glyphs.
 Sadly due to business reasons it never touched a single user.

 __Second Round Investment Video__